Ares-Developers/Ares-docs/new/crashableaircraft.rst

   destroyed.
 Otherwise the aircraft will explode in mid-air and disappear.
   Defaults to :value:`yes`.

-.. index:: Aircraft; Support for Crashable=no.

 .. versionadded:: 0.4

+.. index:: Aircraft; Spinning while crashing

 Spinning
 --------